xGp35/tf_practice/README.md

 # Tensorflow Practice

-Just a collection of practice notebooks
+Just a collection of notebooks for practicing Tensorflow